 Ironically enough, men also produce the same hormone, but it's long been debated as to what extent its bonding powers work on the opposite sex.
 A recent study out of Israel suggests that a man's oxytocin levels may actually be on par with their partners' when raising their kids together.

-Men also produce the hormone, but it's long been debated as to what sort of bonding powers it has over the gruffer sex.
-A recent study out of Israel suggests a man's oxytocin levels may actually be on par with their wives/girlfriends during the child rearing process.
-Researchers drew blood from 80 couples who were raising a six-week old baby and found identical amounts of the bonding chemical in their blood streams.
+Researchers drew blood from 80 couples who were raising a six-week old baby and found identical amounts of the bonding chemical in their blood stream.
 As the child matured to six months, the scientists once again analyzed the levels and found the same result.
-It seems that a mother and father's oxytocin levels rise together while they watch their wee one grow.
-Cute.
-Fall In Or Out Of Love By Taking A Pill
+It seems that new moms and dads experience an increase in their oxytocin levels as their children get older.

 The team noticed a few other things, too.
-Women have more of a pinching-cheeks-and-cooing kind of an instinct called "affectionate parenting behaviors" while men have what's been categorized as "stimulatory parenting behaviors" i.e. bonding of the rough housing and wrestling variety.
+Women are way more affectionate when it comes to parenting behaviors while men have what's been categorized as stimulatory parenting behaviors.
+This basically means that men bond through the rough housing and wrestling variety.

 While little is known about these 80 couples other then the fact they live together, if their oxytocin levels are on par, does that mean the couples themselves become more bonded—independent of the child?
 While children often lead to a more stressful household, often those stressors can be traced back to money and time; yet with parallel bonding chemicals surging through both parents, it's only logical to think that even the most distant of couples would become less so.

 Check out this other interesting tidbit: There are more intimate activities that can increase these same oxytocin levels such as making eye contact, engaging in some pretty steamy foreplay or having sex.